Below are some of the most common questions about floggers. This list will be updated as more questions arise.

 Q. What should I look for in selecting a flogger?
 What are some red flags?

-The most important thing is that it feel good to you.
+The most important thing is that it feels good to you.

 Q. What is sensation play?
 How does it apply to floggers?